MPIfR-BDG/edd_ansible/README.md

   easier to just write a play for the specific observation run.

-## Ideas:
-- There can be multiple dynamic inventoreis for different needs

 ## Cheat sheet
-  - Basic setup of the edd backend
+  - Basic setup of the edd backend, including base container
     $ansible-playbook -i site.yml basic_configuration.yml`

   - Build container for configuration